ncatlab/nlab-content/pages/3/1/2/2/22213/content.md

 \arrow[r, "g"']
 & B
 \end{tikzcd}
-there is a unique horizontal morphism $x \colon X \rightarrow Tu$ such that
+there is a unique horizontal morphism $x \colon X \rightarrow T u$ such that
 $\tau_{u} x = \xi$.

 2. The tetrahedron condition holds (see [Paré, page 478](#Pare2011)).